cabaceo/cabaceo.github.io/_medicine_biotech/develop_pipeline_for_processing_flow_cytometry_data.md

 title: "Develop Pipeline for Processing Flow Cytometry Data"
 ---

-The client, Precision for Medicine, contracted us to help develop a R pipeline for processing flow cytometry data.
-We were given a well-defined list of tasks that we successfully accomplished:
+The client, Precision for Medicine, asked us to develop a R pipeline for processing flow cytometry data.

-- review data and pipeline requirements,
-- create implementation plan for pipeline,
-- implement pipeline in publicly available data following general guidelines from opencyto.org,
-- implement gating pipeline for HVTN080,
-- perform autogating of raw FCS files with OpenCyto,
-- output gated data from autogating pipeline,
-- visualize gated data using OpenCyto functions and write wrapper functions to allow for more flexibility in plotting options,
-- output patient-level data by biomarker for downstream processing, and
-- document implementation steps.
+We reviewed data and pipeline requirements and created implementation plan.
+We implemented the pipeline using publicly available data and following guidelines from opencyto.org.
+We implemented gating pipeline for HVTN080.
+We performed autogating of raw FCS files with OpenCyto.
+We output gated data from the autogating pipeline.
+We visualized gated data using OpenCyto functions and wrote wrapper functions to increase flexibility in plotting options.
+We output patient level data by biomarker for downstream processing.
+And we documented the implementation steps.

+Our pipeline was integrated into the client's service platform that powers their business.